-Assistant Professor in the Department of Computer Science, Committee for Data Science, The University of Chicago
+Assistant Professor.
+Computer and Data Scientist at The University of Chicago

 FEBRUARY'25 Named Sloan Research Fellow